Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 Q5.
 Why did Malcolm and Donald select at St Ruth?

 A5.
-Donald McLaran's first rural holding, Frogmore, was a stepping stone to better land at Kilkevan in 1871 and the remote Haran in 1878.
-St Ruth, well watered by Oakey Creek with deep black soil and devoid of stoney ridges, was a very fertile block of land.
+Donald McLaran's first rural holding, Frogmore, was a stepping stone to better land at Kilkevan in 1874 and the remote Haran in 1878.
+St Ruth, well watered by Oakey Creek with deep black soil and devoid of stoney ridges, was a much more viable block of land than Frogmore.

 Many interesting questions arise from the story of Kilkevan.
 Here are but a few.

 A1.
 The origin of the name can not been confirmed but it is possible that it is a misspelt farm name (Kilkivan) from Argyle.
-On the road between Campbeltown and Machrihanish, opposite Kilkivan Chapel a farm called Kilkivan which is little changed from 1850.
+On the road between Campbeltown and Machrihanish, opposite Kilkivan Chapel, is Kilkivan Farm, the name unchanged from 1850.
 The name Kilkivan means literally "the chapel of St Kevin".
 Perhaps Donald spelt the name as he had always heard it pronounced.
-It is possible that Donald worked at Kilkivan farm, as his whereabouts in the 1851 UK Census remain a mystery.
+It is possible that Donald worked at Kilkivan Farm, as his whereabouts in the 1851 UK Census remain a mystery.
 Younger brother Duncan was working nearby at Lossit in 1851.

 Q2.
 Was Donald eligible to select land at St Ruth several years after selecting Frogmore?